wazuh/wazuh-documentation/source/user-manual/api/rbac/reference.rst

 For example, to obtain the information of one or all agents use the ``GET /agents`` endpoint.
 This endpoint uses the action ``agent:read`` on the resource ``agent:id``.
 For example, ``agent:id:001`` (agent 001) or ``agent:id:*`` (all agents).
 All the existing resources, available actions and the endpoints affected by each one can be found in this reference page.

-This reference also contains a set of default roles and policies that can be used instead of having to create new ones.
+This reference also contains a set of default roles and policies that can be immediately used instead of having to create new ones.

 `Resources`_
     - `*:*`_